fgjorup/detgeo_pyqt_DanMAX/README.md

  - far from optimized as too many contours are drawn outside the visible are (read: it's slow).

 ## Latest updates:
+  - 2023-04-10 Bugfix: Main window aspect ratio on Windows (menu bar within window).
+  - 2023-04-10 Bugfix: Label size could not be adjusted.
   - 2023-04-10 Bugfix: Large angle (2-Theta > 90) contour label positions.
-  - 2023-04-09 Update: drop a cif file onto the window to draw its contours (uses [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [gemmi](https://project-gemmi.github.io/python-api/gemmi.UnitCell.html])).
+  - 2023-04-09 Update: Drop a cif file onto the window to draw its contours (uses [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [gemmi](https://project-gemmi.github.io/python-api/gemmi.UnitCell.html])).
-  - 2023-04-05 Update: uses pyqt6, pyqtgraph and contourpy, dropped matplotlib backend.
+  - 2023-04-05 Update: Uses pyqt6, pyqtgraph and contourpy, dropped matplotlib backend.

 ## Older updates
   - 2023-03-23 Update: Settings are saved to (if doesn't exist) or loaded from (if exists) a 'settings.json' file.